Sakura and Snow

 By Natalie Baan

-The space of his own mind surrounded him: wide, and high, and luminous with a muted gold light.
+The space of his own mind surrounded him: wide, high, and luminous with a muted gold light.
 He was looking up into the "sky."
 A crack had opened in it, and the crack was spreading jaggedly, relentlessly.
 Inside, there was nothing in particular.
 There was no wind, but he could feel the force of that broken sky pulling at him.
 It made him ache, bone-deep, soul-deep, in a way he didn't really understand.

 He braced himself and stared at it defiantly.
 He set the force of his will against it, but it would not obey.
-The crack continued to widen inexorably, and it threatened to swallow everything, to take into itself all those pieces he was made of.
+The crack continued to widen inexorably, and it threatened to swallow everything, to take into itself all those pieces that he was made of.
 He held onto them fiercely as he raised his hands to fight--

 The magic did not come.